On-Chip Nonreciprocal Superconducting Frequency Multiplier for Cryogenic Millimeter-Wave Multiplexed Control: Introduction

-Frequency conversion is a crucial and indispensable technique for advancing scalable quantum technologies, as it enables the faithful transfer and manipulation of quantum information across disparate frequency bands~\cite{albrecht2014waveguide,bock2018high,maring2018quantum,han2021microwave,santiago2022resonant,taravati2024efficient,geus2024low,taravati2025_entangle}.
-This capability is essential for integrating various quantum nodes, such as superconducting qubits, trapped ions, and optical photons—into robust, heterogeneous hybrid quantum networks.
-Within this domain, superconducting frequency converters are particularly valuable due to their intrinsic properties: they offer ultra-low loss and maintain high coherence, ensuring quantum states are preserved with minimal information degradation.
-In quantum sensing, the ability of these converters to operate at millikelvin temperatures with minimal added noise significantly enhances sensitivity and precision, making them ideal components for demanding applications like dark matter detection~\cite{berlin2020axion,dixit2021searching,bass2024quantum}.
-In quantum computing, these converters are deployed to manage complex qubit-qubit interactions and reduce microwave crosstalk, which is vital for maintaining qubit fidelity and implementing error correction~\cite{gambetta2017building,he2022control}.
-Moreover, they fulfill the critical function of transferring quantum states from microwave photons to optical photons, which are ideal carriers for long-distance communication and accessing long-lived quantum memories, thus facilitating the expansion of quantum computing networks and enhancing hybrid quantum systems~\cite{han2021microwave}.
+Frequency conversion is a crucial technique for advancing scalable quantum technologies, as it enables the faithful transfer and manipulation of quantum information across disparate frequency bands~\cite{albrecht2014waveguide,bock2018high,maring2018quantum,han2021microwave,santiago2022resonant,taravati2024efficient,geus2024low,taravati2025_entangle}.
+This capability is essential for integrating heterogeneous quantum systems, including superconducting qubits, trapped ions, and optical photons.
+Superconducting frequency converters are particularly valuable due to their ultra-low loss and high coherence at millikelvin temperatures.
+They play important roles in quantum sensing, such as dark matter detection~\cite{berlin2020axion,dixit2021searching,bass2024quantum}, and in quantum computing, where they help manage qubit interactions and suppress crosstalk~\cite{gambetta2017building,he2022control}.
+Moreover, they enable microwave-to-optical photon conversion, facilitating long-distance quantum communication and hybrid quantum networks~\cite{han2021microwave}.